SKIP TO PAGE CONTENT

 Service-Learning Faculty Fellowship

 The fellows program provides an intentional professional development opportunity for faculty members interested in service-learning.
-The practical and theoretical underpinnings of service-learning are emphasized through three workshops during the fall.
-Faculty members then apply these principles by teaching a service-learning course of their design in the spring semester.
-Three spring discussions provide structured support for troubleshooting challenges and ensuring quality.
-Benefits include a stipend, a course release (when possible), recognition by university leadership, and evidence of teaching excellence to support promotion and tenure applications.
+The practical and theoretical underpinnings of service-learning are examined through six virtual workshops (three in the spring and three in the fall).
+Faculty members are also expected to apply these principles by teaching a designated service-learning course of their design or developing a relevant community-based research initiative during their time in the program.
+Benefits include a stipend, recognition by university leadership, and evidence of teaching excellence to support promotion and tenure applications.
 Contact Dr. Morgan Lewing (morgan.lewing@tamuct.edu) for more information.